DarkCaster/Bash-Lua-Helper/README.md

 You need an installed lua interpreter in your system.
 Tested with Lua v5.2.2

-The project is split into a separate repository from https://github.com/DarkCaster/Linux-Helper-Tools

 TODO: usage description and examples.

 For now see example.sh source for usage example